SAGA: Detecting Security Vulnerabilities Using Static Aspect Analysis: Approach Overview

-Our \aspectToolLong (\aspectTool) approach is shown in \Cref{fig:staticAspects}.
-It takes as input the source code provided by a developer and, optionally, the source code annotations and static aspect definitions provided by a security expert; it returns vulnerability alarms.
+Our \aspectToolLong (\aspectTool) approach for security is shown in \Cref{fig:staticAspects}.
+It takes as input the source code provided by a developer and, optionally, the source code annotation (if needed) and a static aspect definition (from our library or provided by a security expert); it returns vulnerability alarms.
 It includes a parser for the source code of interest to build its representation, a parser for the static aspect definition, and an interpreter that annotates the source code representation with static aspect information.

 To address R1, \aspectTool parses the source code and builds its SCFG to represent relevant control- and data-flow information.
-To address R2, we propose \aspectLg (\aspectLgLong), a domain-specific language for defining static aspects in a versatile way. \aspectLg enables a security expert to define how static aspect values should be updated for each statement during the SCFG traversal.
-To address R3, the static aspect interpreter first performs the SCFG traversal; then, it leverages the obtained static aspect information to report the detected security vulnerabilities with their locations in the source code.
+To address R2, we propose \aspectLg (\aspectLgLong), a domain-specific language for defining static aspects in a versatile way.
+It enables a security expert to define how static aspect values should be updated for each statement during the SCFG traversal.
+To address R3, the static aspect interpreter first performs the SCFG traversal, then leverages the resulting static aspect information to report detected security vulnerabilities with their locations in the source code.

 In the following, we provide an overview of the main steps of the \aspectTool approach, illustrated using our running example.

 First, \aspectTool parses the source code to produce the corresponding SCFG.
 We recall that the vertices of an SCFG are \emph{symbolic states}.
 Each symbolic state is associated with a unique statement, and several symbolic states may share the same \emph{statement label} like \labelAssign, \labelFor, \labelIf.
 Hence, in the context of an SCFG, symbolic states are similar to AOP join points, and statement labels are similar to pointcuts.
 For instance, our example source code (\Cref{fig:runningExample}) involves two statements (\Cref{line:runningExample:noViolation,line:runningExample:violation}) where the \pyCode{broadcast} function is called, both being associated with the same statement label \labelExp, standing for expression.